 - Essential CRM Features & Functionality To Look For

-- Choosing The Right CRM For Your Practice
+- Choosing The Right Legal CRM Software For Your Practice

 The first question you may be asking right now is this:

 “Do I actually need a CRM?”

 It’s a valid question, especially if legal CRM software isn’t something you’ve used before.
 The short answer to this question: